67 Bar Trivia Questions [6 Rounds, Answers, Stumpers]

 Answer: Shigetaka Kurita.

-Most teams guess Apple or Unicode.
-Neither.
+Apple or Unicode is the usual answer, and both miss.
 Kurita designed 176 emoji at NTT DoCoMo in Japan in 1999 for an early mobile messaging product.
-MoMA in New York added the original set to its archives in 2016, which is the fact that usually closes this question out.
+MoMA in New York pulled the original set into its archives in 2016, which is the fact that usually closes this question out.

 65. Which novel coined the phrase “Big Brother is watching you”?
 (Hard)